circleci/circleci-docs/jekyll/_cci2/insights.md

 ## See also
 {: #see-also }

-Refer to the [Collecting Test Metadata]({{ site.baseurl }}/collect-test-data/) document for instructions to configure insights into your most failed tests.
+Refer to the [Collect Test Data](/docs/collect-test-data/) document for guidance on configuring Insights into your most failed tests.

 ## Learn More
 {: #learn-more }
-Take the [insights course](https://academy.circleci.com/insights-course?access_code=public-2021) with CircleCI Academy to learn more.
+Take the [Insights course](https://academy.circleci.com/insights-course?access_code=public-2021) with CircleCI Academy to learn more.